felix-last/remote_experiment_helper/README.rst

             --log-path      # Path (inside docker container) to log to (default: /var/tmp/experiment.log) --branch        # Git branch to pull from (default: master) --name          # Name of the experiment (used as S3 key prefix) (default: completion time in format 'YYYY-MM-DD HHhMM')
+            --tag           # Tag(s) to add to the instance, provided in the form tag=value

 Launch Specification
 --------------------